Loudness in mastering – part 2(Letto 177 volte)

 This level was designed exclusively for radio broadcasting.

-This results in -12 dBFS = 0 VU = 85 dB SPL
+With this, it follows that -12 dBFS = 0 VU = 85 dB SPL.

 K-14

-This was to be the standard for most commercial pop recordings, created for home and private listening in general
+This was to be the standard for most commercial pop recordings, created for home and private listening in general.

-Pop music mixes are examples of material suitable for the K-14, where -14 dBFS = 0 VU = 85 dB SPL.
+Pop music mixes are examples of material suitable for K-14, where -14 dBFS = 0 VU = 85 dB SPL.

-The headroom margin is 14 dB
+The headroom margin is 14 dB.

-The K-14 scale was probably the most widely used of the three standards
+The K-14 scale was probably the most widely used of the three standards.

 K-20